johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-02-17-using-gulp-in-asp-net-instead-of-web-optimization/index.md

 ---
 title: 'Using Gulp to inject scripts and styles tags directly into your HTML'
 authors: johnnyreilly
-tags: [asp.net, gulp-inject, Web Optimization, gulpjs, wiredep]
+tags: [asp.net, Web Optimization, gulpjs]
 hide_table_of_contents: false
 ---